-During this consultation by the City of Tallinn we will register your address in Tallinn.
-Every person residing In Estonia has to register their address of residence – EU citizen have to do it within 3 months after arriving in Estonia.
+Every person residing in Estonia has to register their address of residence.
+EU citizen have to do it within 3 months after arriving in Estonia.
 Citizens of other nationalities have to register their address after receiving their temporary residence permit.
 In order to register the address of residence, following documents are necessary:

-This service is provided by the City of Tallinn, thus we are currently only able to register Tallinn addresses, in case if you are living outside the city borders of Tallinn, please contact your local municipality.
+This service is provided by the City of Tallinn, thus we are currently only able to register Tallinn addresses.
+In case if you are living outside the city borders of Tallinn, please contact your local municipality.

 During this appointment by the City of Tallinn we will initiate your personal ID code and your Tallinn address registration process during the same session.

 Career counselling, provided by the Estonian Unemployment Insurance Fund, helps you plan your career, once you have already relocated to Estonia.
 Counselling comprises topics related to studies, work and choosing a specialisation.